rinku-samanta-ts/ts-fe-boilerplate/README.md

    - Ensure variables like `VITE_APP_URL` match your environment setup.

+   - If you add a new variable to .env, ensure it is also added to .env.example and README.md for consistency

 5. **Notes**

    - Update environment variables (`VITE_APP_URL`, etc.) according to your deployment and development environment needs.